hamiltont/grav-plugin-shortcode-chartjs/README.md

 ## Usage

 Beyond the main shortcode of `[chartjs …]`, here are the other shortcode attributes you can use.

+A note on double-quotes - most params support a no-quote style e.g. `width=300`, but purists will claim you should always use them.
+Our recommendation is to go without quotes (after all, shortcodes are for convenience) but add them in if you run into an issue

 * type - line, bar, piechart, TODO finish
 * backgroundcolor - Applies same color to all datasets e.g. `backgroundcolor=red` or `backgroundcolor=rgba(0, 0, 0, 0.1)`.
 To remove background entirely (e.g. where it implies fill area), use `rgba(0, 0, 0, 0)`.
 If you do not set this, the default from the configuration will be used.
 * backgroundcolor[0-9]* - Apply color to one dataset.
 If you do not set `backgroundcolor`, then this will be used.
 If you do not set this, then the default from the configuration will be used.
 * bordercolor - Applies same border color to all datasets e.g. `bordercolor=red`.
 If you do not set this, the default from the configuration will be used.
 * bordercolor[0-9]* - Apply border color to one dataset.
 If you do not set `bordercolor`, then this will be used.
 If you do not set this, then the default from the configuration will be used.
+* width - set the width e.g. `300`.
+See `responsive` param
+* height - set the height.
+Also see `responsive` param
+* responsive - true (default)/false.
+See https://www.chartjs.org/docs/latest/general/responsive.html

 ## Credits